plusjade/jekyll-bootstrap/_posts/2011-12-29-jekyll-introduction.md

 - Ability to host your blog on a static web-server.
 - Ability to host freely on GitHub Pages.
 - No database required.

+# How Jekyll Works

+The following is a complete but concise outline of exactly how Jekyll works.

+Be aware that core concepts are introduced in rapid succession without code examples.
+This information is not intended to specifically teach you how to do anything, rather it is intended to give you the _full picture_ relative to what is going on in Jekyll-world.

+Learning these core concepts should help you avoid common frustrations and ultimately help you better understand the code examples contained throughout Jekyll-Bootstrap.

 ## Initial Setup